for-giobbe/phy/Building a Tree in a BI Framework .md

 While there is also plenty of Post-Inference diagnostics approaches which can be applied also to ML analyses, in BI framework they are definitively compulsory.

-We can start by recalling MrBayes with ```mb```; btw if you forgot to comment the line which specifies the parameters of the runs / chains the analysis will start again!
+We can start by recalling MrBayes with ```mb```; btw if you forgot to cancel the line which specifies the parameters of the runs / chains the analysis will start again!
 We can then type ```sump``` which stands for Summary of Parameters.
 The summary statistics will be calculate using a relative burnin of 0.25 and a written to a ```.nxs.pstat``` file.
 Nonetheless some interesting information are also printed to the standard output, such as this nice plot of the generation (x-axis) versus the lnL (y-axis).
 This plot is useful to both decide a sensible burn in for the analysis and to assess the stationarity of the inference.
+The numbers refer to the two chain and when their value overlap, an asterisk get printed.

 ```
    +------------------------------------------------------------+ -14372.88